Samarth2506/NHANES/README.md

 >
 >
 >
-> High ACC but not sure if it's plausible
+> High ACC but plausible
 >
 > ytest    2
 > 0   88